lucaswayneray/lucas-ray-portfolio/aws-fundamentals/notes.md

 Basic DynamoDB components:
   *Tables- Simllar to other databse systms, DynamoDB stres data in tables.
 A table is a cllction of data.
 For ex: see the ex table called People that you could use to sotre persnal contct info about friends, family, or anyone else of intrest.
 Could also have a Cars table to store info about vehicles that people drive

-  *Items- Ecah table contains zero or more items, An item is a group of attrbutes that is unquely idntfble among all other itms.
+  *Items- Each table contains zero or more items, An item is a group of attrbutes that is unquely idntfble among all other itms.
 I a People table, each item reps a person.
 For a Cars table, each item reps one vehcle.
 Items in DynamoDB are simlar in many ways to rows, records, or tuples in other database systms.
 In DynamoDB, there is no limit to the num of items you can store in a table.

   *Attributes-Each item is compsed of one or more attrbutes.
 An attrbute is a fundmntal data elment, somthing that does not need to be broken down any further.
-For ex. an item in a Peoplle table contains attrbtes called PersonID, LastName, FirstName, and so on.
+For ex. an item in a People table contains attrbtes called PersonID, LastName, FirstName, and so on.
 For a Department table, an item might have attrbutes such as DepartmentID, Name, Manager, and so on.
 Attributes in DynamoDB are similar in many ways to fields or columns in other database systems

   Security with Amazon DynamoDB- also offers encrption at rest, which elimntes the oprtional butden and complxity involved in prtcting senstive data.
-See "DynamoDB Encryption at Rest
+See "DynamoDB Encryption at Rest"

   External Resource: Introduction to Amazon DynamoDB